Residence in Belgium

-The BRP Belgium Residence Program (BRP) is a fixed-fee service package offered by Henley & Partners to non-EU citizens who are interested in obtaining a residence permit quickly and with minimal effort.
 By drawing on an extensive network of advisors and high-level contacts, we can offer you assistance in all administrative and procedural matters regarding your residence permit application, personal and corporate taxation as well as business opportunities.
-We specialize in providing a tailor-made service package in which every aspect of your personal situation is taken into account, and also offer an all-round service.
+We specialize in providing a tailor-made service package in which every aspect of your personal situation is taken into account.

 Depending on your individual circumstances, citizenship may be obtained after five years of legal residence in Belgium.
 This is your legal right, by means of declaration, if fulfilling certain criteria.
 After 10 years of legal residence, a resident acquires the same right to become a Belgian citizen with even less conditions to comply with.
 Family reunion procedures are relatively straightforward.